-Tow Friends by GD Maupassant: We worte this notes for the First Semester BA English Honours Students of BBMKU and VBU Univerty.
+Tow Friends by GD Maupassant: We wrote these notes for the First Semester BA English Honours Students of BBMKU and VBU Univerty.
 Here are some important questions available for the first semester Examinations.
-We specially worked for BA English Students but other can also use our notes for their notes or assignment.
+We especially worked for BA English Students but others can also use our notes for their notes or assignments.

 Two Friends Summary

 After reaching the fishing spot, they were extremely happy.
 They were dangling in the water.
 They refreshed their old sweet memories there.
-Then they talked about Franco Prussian war, how the war destroyed several people’s life.
+Then they talked about Franco Prussian War, and how the war destroyed several people’s lives.
 The war killed many people, and those alive were eating anything they could get because there was no other option.
 Suddenly, some Prussian soldiers captured them.
-They asked him the French password that allowed them to come into their area, but they refused to tell the password.
-Then they took the one friend aside and asked him the password, but still, he did not tell, they did the same to the other friend, but he also did not say a word.
+They asked him for the French password that allowed them to come into their area, but they refused to tell him the password.
+Then they took the one friend aside and asked him for the password, but still, he did not tell, They did the same to the other friend, but he also did not say a word.
 Then they took them to the Prussian general.

 The story “Two Friends” highlights the theme of friendship and patriotism feelings also.
 Maupassant used very simple diction in the story to read and understand the story easily.
 The story begins with the lines, ” Besieged Paris was in the throes of famine, Even the sparrows on the roofs and the rats in the sewers were growing scarce. people were eating anything they could get.”
 Through these lines, Maupassant showed a horrible picture of France.
 By reading this, people can understand what would have been the situation during the Franco-Prussian war.

 At the beginning of the story, Maupassant shows the scene of starvation due to the war, and later, he describes the deep friendship of two friends, Monsieur Morisot and Monsieur Sauvage.
 They used to enjoy fishing together, but they were not able to do fishing for a few years due to war.
-But after meeting each other after a long time, they decided to take the risk to go to the fishing spot, which was now near the occupied territory by Prussians, not for the fish but refreshing their old sweet memories.
+But after meeting each other for a long time, they decided to take the risk to go to the fishing spot, which was now near the occupied territory by Prussians, not for the fish but to refresh their old sweet memories.
 Here Maupassant showed the deep friendship of two friends.
-How they met after a long time and without caring about their life, they decided to go to occupied territory for fishing to recall their sweet memories.
+They met after a long time and without caring about their life, they decided to go to occupied territory for fishing to recall their sweet memories.

 Here Maupassant gives us this message that if something like this happens to us too, we must not betray our country and become martyrs for our motherland.